hbragge-acn/openbsw/doc/dev/guidelines/conventions/interfaces.rst

 Approaches to Interface Definition
 ----------------------------------
-There are three possible approaches to define interfaces: using pure virtual classes (abstract base classes), using static interfaces with concept checks, and using static interface methods.
+There are two possible approaches to define interfaces: using pure virtual classes (abstract base classes) and using static interfaces with concept checks.
+The second approach can be applied also for classes having only static methods.

 1. Pure Virtual Classes (Abstract Base Classes):